Jacques Pilet

-Jacques Pilet was born on October 18, 1943 in La Tour-de-Peilz, canton of Vaud, Switzerland is a journalist and creator of Swiss newspapers.
+Jacques Pilet was born on October 18, 1943, in La Tour-de-Peilz, canton of Vaud, Switzerland is a journalist and creator of Swiss newspapers.

 Biography

-Schools in Montreux and in Saint-Maurice.
+He was educated in Montreux and in Saint-Maurice.
 Stays in Göttingen.

-1964-1967: begins in journalism at the Journal de Montreux.

-1967-1974: editor at "24 Heures" (TV columnist, then surveys and reports department).
+From 1964 to 1967 he began in journalism at the Journal de Montreux.
+1967-1974: editor at "24 heures" (TV columnist, then surveys and reports department).

-1974-1981: Journalist at Télévision suisse romande, mainly for the program Temps present, then producer of the Swiss news magazine Tell What.
+1974-1981: Journalist at Télévision Suisse Romande, mainly for the program Temps present, then producer of the Swiss news magazine Tell What.